 I saw my dream fall to pieces.
 I wondered what I regretted most: the falling to pieces of that dream or the pain… Why do we want to run a marathon?
 Is it a hype?
 Is it about the performance?
 I told myself that those were not my motives.

-I realised that I wasn’t even close.
-I didn’t have aching muscles, but by now, my calf didn’t fit in my skinny jeans anymore.
+I realized that I wasn’t even close.
+I didn’t have aching muscles, but by now, my calf didn’t fit in my skinny jeans any more.

 I saw them coming past, the ten bare foot runners that did participate in the Crazy Barefoot Marathon.
 I felt I was becoming jealous, it was such a nice day to go for a run!
 But I also felt an inner void and a distance.
 It was getting across to me that I had distanced myself from this passion.
 I cut myself off of it.